MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/odata-api-version.md

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

 As the Analytics Service grows and changes we are dedicated to providing consistency and reliability to our users.
-Therefore the Analytics Service for Visual Studio Team Services (VSTS) provides a versioned OData API that will remain compatible with clients designed for those versions.
+Therefore the Analytics Service for Azure DevOps provides a versioned OData API that will remain compatible with clients designed for those versions.
 Each version may be enhanced with additional functionality and non-breaking changes.
 Incompatible or breaking changes will be rolled into future versions of the API.

 The API version follows the _odata element in the request path and is formatted like **v1.0** or **v1.0-preview**.